cal-itp/data-infra/README.md

 [user interface](https://console.cloud.google.com/composer/environments/detail/us-west2/calitp-airflow2-prod-composer2-patch/variables)
 for editing environment variables.
 These environment variables also have to be injected into pod operators as needed via Gusty YAML or similar.
-If you are running Airflow locally, the [docker-compose file](./airflow/docker-compose.yaml) needs to contain appropriately set environment variables.
+If you are running Airflow locally, the [docker compose file](./airflow/docker-compose.yaml) needs to contain appropriately set environment variables.